wwarthen/RomWBW/Source/Doc/ROM_Applications.md

 Feedback to the ROMWBW developers on these guidelines would be appreciated.

 ## Notes:
-All testing was done with Teraterm x-modem, Forcing checksum mode using macros was found to give  the most reliable transfer.
+- All testing was done with Teraterm x-modem, Forcing checksum mode using macros was found to give  the most reliable transfer.
-Partial writes can be completed with 39SF040 chips.
+- Partial writes can be completed with 39SF040 chips.
 Other chips require entire flash to be erased before being written.
-An SBC V2-005 MegaFlash or Z80 MBC required for 1mb flash support.
-The Updater assumes both chips are same type Failure handling has not been tested.
+- An SBC V2-005 MegaFlash or Z80 MBC required for 1mb flash support.
+The Updater assumes both chips are same type
+- Failure handling has not been tested.
-Timing broadly calibrated on a Z80 SBC-v2
+- Timing broadly calibrated on a Z80 SBC-v2
-Unabios not supported
+- UNA BIOS not supported